 Zhi Chen | Associate Planner

 Zhi Chen is interested in smart cities and in leveraging technologies to improve the connection between transportation planning and land-use planning, specifically with regards to spatial justice, public health, and the environment.
 At the Des Moines Area MPO, he works on the Iowa Data Bike project, data collection and analyses, GIS programs, travel demand modeling, performance measures and reports, and land-use scenario planning models.
 He earned a bachelor’s degree in computer science and history from Grinnell College and a master’s degree in urban and regional planning from the University of Iowa.

 Allison has more than 10 years of experience working toward sustainable development, domestically and abroad, with an emphasis on poverty reduction, resource conservation, and climate action.
 At the MPO, she is the primary staff person for environmental planning, mobility, and equity work.
-She staffs the MPO’s Environment Roundtable, Watershed Management Authorities, Transportation Advisory Group (TAG), and is currently updating the Polk County Multi-Jurisdictional Hazard Mitigation Plan.
+She staffs the MPO’s Environment Roundtable, Watershed Management Authorities, Transportation Advisory Group (TAG), and was the lead author of the Polk County Multi-Jurisdictional Hazard Mitigation Plan and the Passenger Transportation Plan.
 Allison earned a bachelor’s degree in global resource systems and natural resource ecology and management, as well as a master’s degree in community and regional planning from Iowa State University.

 Aspen Pflanz | Planner